allokrv/ihuv2/README.md

 You will need a Google Project API Key and Client Secret File, the script will guide you through how to get them when you need them.

+Download functionality has been added, only mp4 file format so far I'm planning to add an mp3 mode as well..

 ## The Google Project
 All this Key and Secret jazz is gonna be available here: https://console.developers.google.com/